 Please note: Timed tickets operate in the house to ensure maximum enjoyment for visitors.
 Find out more about timed tickets.

-Last year the National Trust's Uncovered event came to Chartwell.
-Through a series of talks and tours everyone was encouraged to explore Sir Winston Churchill's inspiration at their family home.
+Last year, the National Trust's Uncovered event came to Chartwell.
+Through a series of talks and tours, we explored Sir Winston Churchill's inspiration at his family home.
 We've put together this video with footage from the day to give you a taste of what's in store when you visit Chartwell.